Strategic Rocket Forces

 Missile systems

-R-36MUTTH (also known as RS-20B and SS-18) and R-36M2 (RS-20V, SS-18) missiles were developed by the Yuzhnoye Design Bureau (Dnepropetrovsk, Ukraine).
-R-36MUTTH missiles were deployed in 1979-1983, R-36M2 -- in 1988-1992.
-The missiles were produced by the Yuzhnyy Machine-Building Plant (Dnepropetrovsk, Ukraine).
-The missiles have two liquid-fuel stages and can carry 10 warheads.
-The Strategic Rocket Forces plans to keep all R-36M2 missiles in service.
-With service lives extended to 25-30 years as planned, R-36M2 missiles could remain in operation until about 2016-2020.
+R-36M2 (RS-20V, SS-18) missiles were developed by the Yuzhnoye Design Bureau (Dnepropetrovsk, Ukraine).
+The missiles were deployed in 1988-1992.
+The missiles, produced by the Yuzhnyy Machine-Building Plant (Dnepropetrovsk, Ukraine), have two liquid-fuel stages and can carry 10 warheads.
+The Strategic Rocket Forces plans to keep all R-36M2 missiles in service until 2022.

 Road-mobile Topol (SS-25) missile system was developed at the Moscow Institute of Thermal Technology.
 The systems were deployed in 1985-1992.
 The missile has three solid-propellant stages and carries single warhead.
 The missiles were produced at the Votkinsk Machine-Building Plant.
 The currently deployed missiles are close to the end of their service lives and are being withdrawn from service.

 Topol-M (SS-27) and RS-24 missile systems have been developed at the Moscow Institute of Thermal Technology.
 Topol-M exists in two versions -- silo-based and road-mobile.
 Deployment of the silo-based version began in 1997.
 The road-mobile version has completed flight tests in December 2004.
 The first mobile missiles began service in December 2006.
 The missile has three solid-propellant stages and was initially developed as a single-warhead missile.
-In 2007 Russia began tests of a MIRVed version of the Topol-M mobile missile, which was designated RS-24.
+In 2007 Russia began tests of a MIRVed version of the Topol-M mobile missile, which was designated RS-24 Yars.
 Deployment of this missile began in 2010.